 If you witness an incident that you believe to be discrimination, harassment or bullying of another member of staff or clergy, report it in confidence to an Authorised Listener or your line manager or supervising minister.
 All such reports will be taken seriously and in strict confidence as far as it is possible to do so.
-If the incident gives rise to a concern about the safeguarding of children or adults who may be vulnerable, the Area Safeguarding Adviser should also be informed.
+If the practice or behaviour could constitute a safeguarding concern you must contact the diocesan Safeguarding team in the first instance and/or a Parish Safeguarding Officer (PSO).